|Copyright: helcio conde (helcio)

 |[Note Guidelines] Photographer's Note|

 Plant from altitute fields, growing in the rock crevices.
 Vellozia is a South American genus in the Velloziaceae family mostly found in Brazil.
 Most of the species look like Sisyrinchium (grasslike evergreen erect foliage, fibrous or fleshy roots, star shaped flowers).
-The native soils are ancient, acid and poor.
+Their native soils are ancient, acid and poor.
 Some of the species grow in dryish areas, others in moist ground.It is easy to poison them by providing a too rich soil.
 They hate having their roots disturbed.
-There are more than two hundred species of Vellozia in Brasil.

 Only registered TrekNature members may rate photo notes.